flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 Checklist

-Frequent Errors We See Among Our Candidates
+Frequent Errors Seen Among Our Candidates

 Ready to Practice?

-Some superpowers of the Flow Exam platform:
+Some Superpowers of the Flow Exam Platform:

-• Personalized statistics on over 200 specific topics (adverbs, pronouns, linking words, etc.)
+• Personalized statistics across +200 precise topics (adverbs, pronouns, linking words,…).